Accessibility statement for newcastle-hospitals.nhs.uk

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 We are working towards ensuring the PDFs on our website are accessible for all users.
 We are in the process of creating a webpage as an alternative.

 We are aware that there are still some changes that need to be made to the website and we will look to do these over the coming months.

 Preparation of this accessibility statement

-A full audit is underway and is being carried out by a trusted agency.
+A full audit has been carried out by a trusted agency.